-By the signature of parents and students on this handbook, the parents and the students consent to the search of the vehicle registered with the school and parked on school property by students when the search is based upon resonable cause to believe that a violation of the law or school rules or policies have occurred or are occurring.
+By the signature of parents and students on this handbook, the parents and the students consent to the search of the vehicle registered with the school and parked on school property by students when the search is based upon reasonable cause to believe that a violation of the law or school rules or policies have occurred or are occuring.

 All students must register and purchase an official Dominican parking sticker in order to park on campus.
 Parking decal request forms are available in the Dean of Student Services office.
-The only reserved parking area in the student lot is the designated senior area.
 Seniors must purchase a blue parking tag.
 Failure to register a vehicle will result in a disciplinary action.